-Photography Tip# 1 – Snow scenes: Get outside immediately after a fresh snowfall and locate a scene without tire tracks or footprints just at sunrise and shoot it.
-Do it with both a moderate wide angle and a moderate tele focal length.
+1. Snow scenes.
+Get outside immediately after a fresh snowfall and locate a scene without tire tracks or footprints just at sunrise and shoot it.
+Do it with both a moderate wide angle and a moderate tele- focal length.

-Photography Tip# 2 – Snow storms: If you can get outside during a storm to a location in a park with evergreen trees or a large number of deciduous trees along the shore of a pond or lake, shoot with a slow shutter speed, or else make a double exposure of the scene: one exposure in focus, the other out of focus, for an unusual picture.
+2. Snow storms.
+If you can get outside during a storm to a location in a park with evergreen trees or a large number of deciduous trees along the shore of a pond or lake, shoot with a slow shutter speed or else make a double exposure of the scene: one exposure in focus, the other out of focus, for an unusual picture.

-The photography tips listed in this 6-article set serve to underline a vital point: water is, indeed, an ideal photo subject!
-It’s almost everywhere and, in line with the seasons, it readily provides a nearly endless number of ways at almost any time to take fresh and interesting images for overcoming the photo doldrums,.
-Let’s quickly recap the ways covered in this 6 – article set in which we covered photography tips for shooting water as the ideal photo subject for overcoming the photo doldrums:
+The photography tips listed in this six article set serve to underline a vital point: water is, indeed, an ideal photo subject!
+It’s almost everywhere and, in line with the seasons, it readily provides a nearly endless number of ways at almost any time to take fresh and interesting images for overcoming the photo doldrums.
+Let’s quickly recap the ways covered in which we covered photography tips for shooting water as the ideal photo subject for overcoming the photo doldrums:

 - waves, waterscapes & waterfalls